Gastro-oesophageal reflux disease (GORD) is a condition whereby gastric acid from the stomach leaks up into the oesophagus.

 - Patient preference to avoid life-long medication

-- Patients with complications of GORD* (in particular respiratory complications such as recurrent pneumonia or bronchiectasis)
+- Patients with complications of GORD* (in particular respiratory complications, such as recurrent pneumonia)

 Surgery has been shown to be more effective than medical treatment in terms of symptom relief, quality of life improvement, and cost.
 However, due to associated complications and side-effects, many patients are understandably reluctant to accept it.